mdfw/osteoarchaeologist/README.md

 # Osteoarchaeologist

-Osteoarchaeologist is a set of files that will help you set up Fossil-SCM on shared hosting like Dreamhost.
+Osteoarchaeologist is a set of files that will help you set up [Fossil-SCM](https://fossil-scm.org) on shared hosting like Dreamhost.
 It could also be used on a VPS or anywhere you want to personally host Fossils as a central resource.

+What is Fossil?
+From the website: "Fossil is a simple, high-reliability, distributed software configuration management system with integrated Bug Tracking, Wiki, Forum, Technotes and a built-in web interface."
+But there's not a good centralized hosting for it (yet), like Github/lab or Bitbucket so I wanted a place to put all of my repos.
+I already had a Dreamhost account so I built these scripts to help me use Fossil on Dreamhost.

-The interface is not terribly pretty, but works.
-It's mostly written in PHP, which ain't sexy, but pre-installed on Dreamhost and most shared hosts.
+The interface is not pretty, but functional.
+It's mostly written in PHP, which some say ain't sexy, but it's pre-installed on Dreamhost and most shared hosts so it plays well with others.

 ## Assumptions
 * You have a site with Apache and PHP installed.
 Tested with Dreamhost's Ubuntu and PHP 7.x setup.
 * You want the site you put your fossils on to be locked down with basic authentication using Apache's authentication handler.
 If you don't want to do this, look at `list.php` as an alternative.
 It doesn't have the ability to create and delete repositories, but it also doesn't allow bad actors to do bad things.
+* You can ssh into your hosting or otherwise install the fossil executable.

 ## Includes:
 * An example htaccess file